OnixHoque/Python2Cpp/readme.md

 ## Compile the shared object through Python setuptools

-1. Run the following command to generate shared object from mygraph.cpp file.
-It will be generated in `\build\*\` folder (or just run the `make` command).
+1. Run the following command to generate shared object from mygraph.cpp file (or just run the `make` command).
+It will be generated in `\build\*\` folder.
 In this case, the name of the shared object is automatically generated.

 - `python3 setup.py build`
 or